 If you’ve never worked the Head of the Charles (HOC) Regatta as a ham radio operator, the following should help you.

-- safety launch boats
+- on-the-water in a safety launch

 Parking in Boston and Cambridge can be a challenge.
 The universities seem to provide parking passes for a few parking lots near key meeting locations.